A review of British Airways Club World | BA Business Class

 During the flight, you have access to the ‘Club Kitchen’ where you can help yourself to snacks during the flight and in between meals – I am particularly keen on the chocolate and sweets basket, I must confess.
 You can find a selection of wraps, fruit, salads, ice cream and drinks.
 If you need anything else, there is always a crew member around to help you out (especially if you want an alcoholic drink).

 – In-flight entertainment – Obviously the screens are not of the same generation of the new A380, but they are reasonably sized and worked well during my flight.
 Needless to say, I went to town with the films and I think I only slept a couple of hours, as there was a lot to catch up on.
 There is also a power plug to charge any devices, which I did not use.

 – The BA Club World seat – the British Airways business class seats are fine and I love the cabin colour (I cannot wait to try the new new ones, which are grey and also look the part).
 They recline to a flat bed with the help of the footstool and I cannot fault them.
 They are wide enough, comfortable enough and I like the privacy you get if you have a window seat.
 The cabin has a 2-4-2 configuration with seats facing each other, so Mr. O and I can have lunch and look at each other (very romantic).
 If I am travelling solo, there is a little screen that you can put up.

 PS.
-You can also read other flight reviews – BA Club World (Business Class) on the A380, World Traveller Plus (Premium Economy) on the new A380, and for the BA001 all business class service from London City to JFK.
+You can also read other flight reviews – BA Club World (Business Class) on the A380, World Traveller Plus (Premium Economy) on the A380, and for the BA001 all business class service from London City to JFK.
 See also other airlines including Qatar Airways , American and Qantas.
 And if you’d like to save £££ on your next flight, you will love this.